-- Danielle is a student who has two children.
-Danielle's mother Michelle is a registered childminder and will look after Danielle's two children in Michelle's own home, along with children from other families who are not relatives.
-Danielle is eligible for CCG as Michelle is also looking after children who are not related to them. - Amanda is a student who has two children.
-Amanda's sister Anna is a registered childminder and will look after Amanda's two children in Anna's own home.
+• Danielle is a student who has two children.
+Her mother Michelle is a registered childminder and will look after Danielle's two children in Michelle's own home, along with children from other families who are not relatives.
+Danielle is eligible for CCG as her relative is also looking after children who are not related to them.

+• Amanda is a student who has two children.
+Her sister Anna is a registered childminder and will look after Amanda's two children in Anna's own home.
 Anna does not look after any other children.
-Amanda is not eligible for CCG as Anna is not looking after other children who are not related to them.
+Amanda is not eligible for CCG as her relative is not looking after other children who are not related to them.